marklogic-community/toolkit-for-excel/README.txt

 MarkLogic Server:

-1) Copy word-processing-ml.xqy, package.xqy to
-          <MARKLOGIC>/Modules/MarkLogic/openxml
-   (if you are using 4.0, the openxml directory will exist;
-    otherwise, you may need to add it.)
-2) Copy MarkLogic-WordAddin.js to whichever directory you will be creating your solution in.
+1) Copy MarkLogic-WordAddin.js to whichever directory you will be creating your solution in.